 12. Water Breaking

-Another one of the more obvious signs of labor is when the water breaks – that is the amniotic sac of fluid surrounding the baby tears and a leaking or gushing of fluid comes out of the vagina.
+Another one of the more obvious signs of labor is when the water breaks .
+Water breaking happens when the amniotic sac of fluid surrounding the baby tears and a leak or gush of fluid comes out of the vagina.

-Since a woman has rarely or never experienced this before, when her water breaks, it’s common for her brain to compare it to what she already knows.
+Since most new parents have never experienced this before, when her water breaks it’s common for her brain to compare it to what she already knows.
 She knows what it feels like to pee.
 She also knows what it’s like when her period starts.
 As quickly as those thoughts come, right behind it is the new realization that this is something different.
 What she is feeling is her water breaking.

 However, simply because the amniotic sac has been ruptured it doesn’t necessarily mean labor is happening, it just means that the birth of your baby is eminent.
 Around 10-15% of women experience the water breaking before labor.
-For most women this happens during labor or sometimes the baby is born in the amniotic sac!
+For most women this happens during labor during transition.
+Sometimes baby is born in the amniotic sac!

 Once the water has been broken it is important to communicate with care providers to determine the best next step.
-For some women, care providers want women to come to the hospital because labor may need to be induced or augmented to keep labor safe for mother and baby.
+Some care providers want women to come to the hospital right away because labor may need to be induced or augmented to keep labor safe for mother and baby.
+Others may be open to laboring at home for awhile.

 What Happens During Labor?